 In comparison to approaches based on the medial axis, LCTs offer a triangular mesh decomposition that carries just enough clearance information to be able to compute paths of arbitrary clearance, without the need to represent the intricate shapes the medial axis can have.
-Some indicative comparisons have been performed and the LCT decomposition graph uses about 75% less nodes than a full medial axis representation [Kallmann 2014].
-The approach is highly flexible and has been adopted in the recently announced The Sims 4.
-See Figure 9 for examples.
+Some indicative comparisons have been performed shwoing that the LCT decomposition graph can use about 75% less nodes than a full medial axis representation [Kallmann 2014].
+The approach is highly flexible and has been successfully adopted in the video game The Sims 4.
+See Figure 11 for examples.